TAMPA, Fla. — The Tampa Bay Rays' hopes for a stadium in Tampa continue to move forward as two key votes took place on Wednesday.

-The Hillsborough County Commissioners approved the non-binding Memorandum of Understanding at the May 20 meeting.
+The Hillsborough County Commissioners approved the non-binding Memorandum of Understanding at the May 20 meeting in a 5-2 vote.

 The Tampa Bay Rays Executive Officer, Ken Babby said in a statement: